Arizona Justice Project

 A nonprofit organization

-Our mission is to seek justice for the innocent, the wrongfully imprisoned, and those who have suffered manifest injustice under Arizona's criminal justice system.
+"To seek justice for the innocent, the wrongfully imprisoned, and those who have suffered manifest injustice under Arizona's criminal justice system."

 Organization Data